souno1218/nb_sisso/README.md

 * **河野 颯之介(Sonosuke Kono)**

 ## License
-This project is licensed under Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 This project is based on [SISSO](https://github.com/rouyang2017/SISSO), originally developed by [Original Author(s)].
 The original project is licensed under the Apache License 2.0, and a copy of the license can be found [here](http://www.apache.org/licenses/LICENSE-2.0).